 Ravens, crows, magpies, jays

-Ravens, crows, magpies and jays all belong to the intelligent family Corvidas.
+Ravens, crows, magpies and jays all belong to the intelligent family Corvidae.
 You can tell a raven from a crow by its larger size, wedge-shaped tail, shaggy throat feathers and heavy, curved beak.
 Ravens live mostly in mountains and along seashores.
 Highly social, ravens are often seen congregating with wolves at kill sites.
 After feeding, the birds have been seen playing tag with, or teasing the wolves.
 People have observed ravens guiding wolves to potential prey, knowing some meat will be left for the birds.

 Ravens eat a wide variety of foods, including meat, insects, small mammals, birds, eggs, shellfish and fruit.
 They are part of nature's clean up crew, with carrion a significant part of their diet.